ivandkh/mchain/README.md

 }
 ```

-You can fit any stopwords and ngrams or build default ones with `tools` module.
+You can fit any startwords and ngrams or build default ones with `tools` module.
 ```rust
 let ngrams = mchain::tools::get_ngrams(4, &text);
 let startwords = mchain::tools::get_startwords(&text);